cunybpl/nycet_pnp/src/content/guides/plants/steam-plant.md

 ### Blowdown System

-The blowdown system removes suspended solids and sludge from the boiler water in order to preserve the operation and efficiency of the steam plant components.
-An integrated blowdown system reduces unnecessary blowdown by monitoring water quality and allows for heat recovery from the blowdown water to pre-heat the feedwater, generates service hot water or other applications.
+The blowdown system removes suspended solids and sludge from the boiler water to maintain the operation and efficiency of steam plant components.
+An integrated blowdown system minimizes unnecessary blowdown by monitoring water quality and allows heat recovery from the blowdown water to preheat feedwater, generate service hot water, or support other applications.

 <a href="/images/plants/steam-plant/2024_0507_STEAM plant_figure 5 updated.jpg">
     <figure class="figure mb-0 mt-3">